gnu-octave/bootstrap/README.md

 ### Functions

 * `boot` returns resamples data or indices created by balanced bootstrap or bootknife resampling
+* `bootstrp` is a function for calculating bootstrap statistics.
+This function has the same usage as the `bootstrp` function from Matlab's Statistics and Machine Learning toolbox.
+* `bootci` is a function for calculating bootstrap confidence intervals.
+This function has the same usage as the `bootci` function from Matlab's Statistics and Machine Learning toolbox.
+Unlike Matlab's `bootci`, this function also provides the option for obtaining calibrated bootstrap confidence intervals by iterated bootstrap.
 * `bootknife` performs balanced bootknife resampling and calculates bootstrap bias, standard error and confidence intervals for any user defined-function of the data.
 The interval types supported are simple percentile, bias-corrected and accelerated (BCa), or calibrated percentile.
-This function supports iterated and stratified resampling.
+This function supports iterated and stratified resampling, but not cluster resampling (see `bootclust`).
 * `bootclust` can perform balanced bootstrap or bootknife resampling of clustered data and calculate bootstrap bias, standard error and confidence intervals for any user defined-function of the data.
 The interval types supported are simple percentile, and bias-corrected and accelerated (BCa).
 * `bootbayes` performs Bayesian nonparametric bootstrap and calculates posterior statistics for the mean, or regression coefficients from a linear model.
 Two credible interval types are supported: shortest probability intervals and percentile intervals.
 Cluster and block resampling is supported in cases where the distribution of residuals and errors in the model have a dependence structure.
 See also `bootlm`.
 * `bootwild` performs wild bootstrap-t resampling and calculates confidence intervals and frequentist *p*-values for the mean, or regression coefficients from a linear model (H0 = 0).
 Cluster and block resampling is supported in cases where the distribution of residuals and errors in the model have a dependence structure.
 See also `bootlm`.